nulib/infrastructure/core/README.md

 ## Description

-This terraform project includes the Virtual Private Cloud (VPC) resources common to all of NUL's other shared infrastructure and application stack.
+This terraform project includes the core resources that form the base of NUL's shared infrastructure and application stack.
+These resources include:

+* The Virtual Private Cloud (VPC)
+* Elastic Container Registry (ECR) Repositories
+* Redis Instance
+* Elasticsearch

 ## Variables